Microsoft teases new Surface for tomorrow, July 10

 Then, last night, alleged insiders on Reddit (via MSPowerUser) published what could be the lion's share of a spec sheet:

-10", 1800x1200 screen.
+10", 1,800x1,200 screen.

 562g body with USB-C and microSD.